ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-27-1.png" width="624" />

+The point estimates are all the same, but the 95% intervals vary widely.

 #### Do we compute `\(\lambda^1 - \lambda^0\)` or `\(\mu^1 - \mu^0\)` conditional on covariates?

 As with the logistic regression context, we cannot use our Poisson or negative-binomial ANCOVA models to estimate `\(\tau_\text{ATE}\)` via the method we just explored, above.
 This is because for the Poisson and negative-binomial ANCOVA models,